CALL FOR PARTICIPANTS

 To apply, please go to https://s-lotus.gwdg.de/mpg/mpgs/aaud2019.nsf/application.
 Please prepare the following materials for the application:

-Applications will be accepted until 31 March, 2018.
+Applications will be accepted until 15 May, 2019.
 Late applications will not be reviewed.
-Applications are accepted through https://s-lotus.gwdg.de/mpg/mpgs/aaud2018.nsf/application.
 Please upload all supporting documents as a single PDF ﬁle.

-The Academy for African Urban Diversity is a joint project of the African Center for Migration and Society at the University of Witwatersrand, the African Center for Cities at the University of Cape Town, and the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
+The Academy for African Urban Diversity is a joint project of the African Center for Migration and Society at the University of Witwatersrand, the department of Geography at University of Durham and the Department of Socio-Cultural Diversity at the Max Planck Institute for the Study of Religious and Ethnic Diversity..